 |

-recovered cryptanalytically by the codebreakers at
+cryptanalytically recovered wiring by the codebreakers at

 Bletchley Park (BP).
-This is not the original (physical)

 They are equivalent however, provided that appropriate adjustments are made